 Reason: God is the Provider

-Another reason why Israel only tithed food because God wanted us to relate him with our very basic, humanistic needs.
+Another reason why Israel only tithed food is that God wanted us to relate him with our very basic, humanistic needs.
 This is why Jesus referred to himself as the living water & bread of life.
 He didn’t refer to himself as the gold or silver of life since we don’t need gold or silver to live.
 God didn’t call himself the ‘paycheck’ of life either.
 He wanted to express: God = life.
 He didn’t want to express (God = wealth) or (God = happiness)

 Mankind can live in a world without money and credit cards; we’ve been doing it for thousands of years.
-But we can’t live in a world with out food and clothing.
+But we can’t live in a world without food and clothing.
 God wanted Israel to give away part of the very basic necessities we need to sustain life.
 Isn’t that what God desires anyway- our life?
 Would God be asking for our life if he asked for our car, or for our job, or money?
 Does he want you to give him your worldly goods?
-I’m sure in a way the answer is yes, but if we trusted God in such a way gave away something from our lives that symbolically represented our right to life, then what would that mean to God?
+I’m sure in a way the answer is yes, but if we trusted God in such a way that gave away something from our lives that symbolically represented our right to life, then what would that mean to God?

 This is why fasting is so effective and worthy as a believer.
 Placing our life and health at a lower priority really does a lot to get God to react, so wouldn’t it makes sense to place an emphasis on the tithes of food?